jcport1/jcport1/README.md

 I am a fullstack software engineer from Maine
 - 🔭 Working on multiple frontend and backend project using React, Ruby on Rails, JavaScript, Nodejs, etc.
 - 🌱 Learning algorithims and data structures in depth
+- 👯 Looking to collaborate on any interesting projects using javascript or ruby based frameworks
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm conversational in Mandarin Chinese!
 <br>